Table of Contents

 – Arthritis: Arthritis is a general term used to describe inflammation of the joints.

-There are many different types of arthritis, but the common type of arthritis that affects the knee falls into three categories, osteoarthritis, rheumatoid arthritis, or septic arthritis.
+There are many different types of arthritis, but the most common type that affects the knee falls into three categories: osteoarthritis, rheumatoid arthritis, or septic arthritis.

 Osteoarthritis is a degenerative form of arthritis that can be caused by the wear and tear of the joints over time.

 Rheumatoid arthritis is an inflammatory form of arthritis that can be caused by the immune system attacking the joints.

 Septic arthritis is a form of arthritis that is caused by an infection in the joint.